 Contact an Experienced Moline Personal Injury Lawyer

-If you or a loved one has suffered an injury or death as the result of someone being served too much alcohol, Call A Moline Personal Injury Lawyer From VanDerGinst Law at 1-866-843-7367 or CLICK HERE for a FREE online case evaluation.
+If you or a loved one has suffered an injury or death as the result of someone being served too much alcohol, Call A Moline Personal Injury Lawyer From VanDerGinst Law at 1-800-797-5391 or contact us online for a FREE case evaluation.
 The initial consultation is free of charge.
 If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
 In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.
 Our team of personal injury lawyers are licensed to practice in Illinois, Iowa and the federal courts.
 We have handled and can handle serious cases all over the country.
 No matter where you reside VanDerGinst Law can help you.